maxyou/SimpleWaveform/README.md

 advance demo2: embedded in horizontal recycler view
 ![此处输入图片的描述][6]

-usage:
+## usage:
 (1)Copy SimpleWaveform.java to your project and read it.
-Currently I don't know how to make it as a gradle module.
+Currently I don't know how to make it as a gradle module.<br>
 (2)Follow demo1~4 and advance demo1~2.
-Usage is very straightforward and simple.
+Usage is very straightforward and simple.<br>

-Let's watch demo3 comments as an example:
+Let's watch demo3 comments as an example:<br>

     private void demo3() {